nix-community/flakelight/API_GUIDE.md

 split up into options in order to enable multiple modules to contribute to its configuration.

-`devShell` can alternatively be set to a package definition, which is then used as the default shell, overriding other options.
+`devShell` can alternatively be set to a package definition or derivation, which is then used as the default shell, overriding other options.

-`devShell` can also be set to a function that takes the package set and returns an attrSet of the devShell configuration options.
+`devShell` can also be set to a function that takes the package set and returns an attrSet of the devShell configuration options or a derivation.

 The options available are as follows: